 Yardarm has developed the most sophisticated approach to firearm event tracking and awareness available in the market.
 The Yardarm Sensor recognizes geo-location, movement, holstering and un-holstering, the discharge of a firearm, as well as direction of fire.
 These events are transmitted in real-time to CAD or RTCC dashboards, allowing command to use this information to support officers in the field.
 Custom rule-sets and provisioning tools allow commanders to establish custom use models that match the needs for their departments and officers.
 This flexibility enables a wide range of use-cases that can be applied to the sidearm an officer carries or tactical weapons used by SWAT and the military.

-The company’s patent pending technology uniquely provides peace of mind by delivering new levels of awareness, theft prevention, and recovery.
+The company’s patent pending technology delivers new levels of awareness for any organization that utilizes and manages firearms.
 The Yardarm solution is built on internally developed machine-to-machine (“M2M”) technologies and applications, intellectual property, and patent-pending processes.

 Robert Stewart – Co-Founder and CEO

 Robert (Bob) Stewart is a veteran entrepreneur with documented success in building and growing telecommunications related ideas into $100M businesses.
 Prior to Yardarm, Bob was President of Telera Communications and Vice President of Telera, Inc, a call center services company that was VC-funded and later sold to Alcatel for over $120M.
 Bob also had a 28-year career with Pacific Bell and SBC where among leadership positions he directed the technology labs.
 Key career accomplishments include transforming the broadcast and movie making industries by replacing analog with digital technology.
 He holds a BS in economics and BA in political science from Pacific Lutheran University and an MBA from Pepperdine University.